nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 Tips:

 - At least 16 Coal must be acquired, including any previously acquired, in order to smelt the required number of bars and craft a Scarecrow.
-Floor 11 seems to always spawn a long horizontal hallway that ends in a Coal minecart or Coal bag if you are running low on Coal.
+Floor 12 seems to always be a long horizontal hallway that ends in a Coal minecart or Coal bag if you are running low on Coal.
 - You may acquire Mixed Seeds by cutting Weeds in The Mines.
 You may plant these on The Farm if you wish.

 Instructions: